-Our dreams are richer.
-Our appreciation deeper.
-Our love fathomless.
+Our dreams are richer, our appreciation is deeper.
+Our love is fathomless.

 And how precious it becomes to witness our childhood lessons come to fruition.

-Like how my truth emerged when I just a little girl playing Barbies with my sisters.
+Like how my truth emerged when I was just a little girl playing Barbies with my sisters.

 And I live “naked”… baring my soul as part of my healing work.

-So as a gift to myself with the guidance of my dear friend, a retired art teacher, I casted my vision into clay.
+So as a gift to myself with the guidance of my dear friend, a retired art teacher, I cast my vision into clay.
 Here she is.
 I call her Ascension.

-And some five months later, I’m still being Present nearly 24 hours a day.
-In fact when worry does come up it feels so foreign… so out of tune with the new luscious vibration of Presence.
+And some five months later, I’m still being present nearly 24 hours a day.
+In fact, when worry does come up it feels so foreign… so out of tune with the new luscious vibration of Presence.
 Not that my life has been all ice cream and lollipops since my granddaughter’s birth, really it’s been very hectic both personally and professionally – yet I’m different.
-I’m finding Joy in each and every moment.
-Experiencing Peace in the midst of chaos.
-Feeling Passion for simple things – even writing this blog…
+I’m finding joy in each and every moment.
+Experiencing peace in the midst of chaos.
+Feeling passion about simple things – even writing this blog…

 Presence feels so much more authentic than any other state of existence I’ve known in the last 58 years.